• Home

 • Caregiver

-• Self-Care Activities for Caregivers: Nurturing Hobbies and Stress Relief
+• Self-Care for Caregivers: Nurturing Hobbies and Stress Relief

-Self-Care Activities for Caregivers: Nurturing Hobbies and Stress Relief
+Self-Care for Caregivers: Nurturing Hobbies and Stress Relief

 The soft hum of the guitar strings filled the air as Maya sat on her porch, strumming a gentle melody.
 It had been a long day caring for her elderly mother, who had recently been diagnosed with Alzheimer’s.
 Between doctor visits, managing medications, and the emotional toll of watching her mother decline, Maya often felt like she was on a never-ending treadmill, moving but getting nowhere, she needs self-care for caregivers.